Jury convicts a California judge of second-degree murder in his wife’s shooting death

 LOS ANGELES (AP) — Jurors convicted a Southern California judge of second-degree murder on Tuesday for fatally shooting his wife while the couple argued and watched television at home.

-Jurors reached their decision Tuesday afternoon on the murder charge after beginning their deliberations the previous afternoon.
-After the verdict was read in court, Ferguson was handcuffed and taken into custody.
+Jurors reached their decision Tuesday afternoon, a day after deliberations began.
+After the verdict was read in court, Ferguson was given a moment to hug his son before he was handcuffed and taken into custody.
+He was also found guilty of a felony gun enhancement and faces a maximum prison term of 40 years to life when he is sentenced June 13.

 The verdict comes after a previous jury deadlocked in March and Los Angeles Superior Court Judge Eleanor J. Hunter declared a mistrial.
 Hunter has overseen the case to avoid a conflict of interest with the Superior Court in Orange County, where Ferguson presided over criminal cases until the shooting.

+“There are no winners here," Spitzer said during a news conference after the verdict.
+“Justice was achieved, but I’m very sad for the Ferguson family.”

-Prosecutors said Ferguson had been drinking before he made a gun-like hand gesture toward his wife of 27 years during an argument they had at the restaurant on Aug.
+Prosecutors said Ferguson had been drinking before he made a gun-like hand gesture toward his wife of 27 years during an argument about family finances they had during dinner at a Mexican restaurant on Aug.
 3, 2023.
-Prosecutors said he later pulled out a gun when she chided him to do so after they had gone home and were watching television with their adult son Phillip.
+Prosecutors said the argument continued at home while the couple was watching "Breaking Bad" on TV with their adult son, and Sheryl Ferguson chided her husband to point a real gun at her.
+He did, then pulled the trigger, prosecutors said.

-Ferguson testified that he was removing the gun from its holster to place it on a table, and fumbled it, and it discharged.
+Ferguson testified that he was removing the gun from his ankle holster to place it on a table, and fumbled it, and it discharged.

-The case was heard in a courtroom about 10 miles (16 kilometers) from where Ferguson presided over cases as a judge.

 Authorities said they found 47 weapons, including the gun used in the shooting, and more than 26,000 rounds of ammunition at the home, and said Ferguson had ample experience and training in firearms.